santi1s/Big-Data/Data-Movement-POD/Data-Lake-Store/TSGs/User%2DDeleted-Data-Recovery.md

 Gather the below information, and then create a **Sev 3** ICM(https://icm.ad.msft.net/imp/v3/incidents/create) to the Azure Data Lake Store/Store team setting the Type of Incident to File/Folder Deletion/Recovery.

-Information to Be Gathered from Customer:
+**Information to Be Gathered from Customer:**
 - ADLS Resource Name
 - ADLS Resource Region
 - Files/Folder Path that were deleted
 - Approx Timestamp when the data was deleted
-- Single, recursive delete
+- Was it a Single delete action of a parent folder, or multiple/recursive delete process
 - Do we have permission from the customer to restore the data?
 - Should the data be restored to the original folder, or to some other folder (like <original folder name>_restore)?

-Information to be Gathered by CSS:
+**Information to be Gathered by CSS:**
 - Find the Jarvis query showing the path deleted.

 ### Jarvis Instructions

+_For a full Jarvis guide, check here: [Jarvis for ADLS Gen 1](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/285440/Jarvis-for-ADLS-Gen-1)_

 1. Follow the link: https://jarvis-west.dc.ad.msft.net/C8EDB5E